Gabriella439/slides/munihac2022/slides.md

--- | A probability distribution, which is a non-empty list of --   weighted outcomes newtype Distribution a =
+-- | A probability distribution, which is a non-empty list of --   weighted outcomes
+--
+--   Invariant: All weights have to add up to 1 newtype Distribution a =
     Distribution{ possibilities :: NonEmpty (Possibility a) }
     deriving (Show)